flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/uploading-a-new-document.md

 ###### Upload File Action

 This is a standard predefined FLOWX.AI Node Action for uploading files.
+This is done through Kafka and by using `persist` topics.

 <details>
 <summary>Configuring the File Upload Action</summary>